zhanglei911/zhanglei911.github.io/_pages/about.md

   - /about.html
 ---

 I do research between earthquake engineering and seismology.
-I simulate seismic waves in multi-scale models based on numerical methods such as the spectral element method and the finite-element method.
+I simulate seismic waves in multi-scale models based on numerical methods such as the spectral element method (SEM) and the finite element method (FEM).
+My research interests can be summed up as follows:

 Ground motion simulation
 ======